 Queen Elizabeth II Pukeahu Education Centre

 To mark the 90th birthday of Her Majesty Queen Elizabeth II in June 2016, the building has been named as the Queen Elizabeth II Pukeahu Education Centre.
 The centre will also include a small display honouring Mother Aubert and the Sisters of Compassion.
-In August 2016 the centre was opened by the former Governor-General Sir Jerry Mateparae accompanied by the former Prime Minister Rt Hon John Key and the Minister for Arts, Culture and Heritage Hon Maggie Barry.
+In August 2016 the centre was opened by the former Governor-General Sir Jerry Mateparae accompanied by the former Prime Minister Rt Hon John Key and the former Minister for Arts, Culture and Heritage Hon Maggie Barry.

 - Home of Compassion Crèche on NZHistory - 100 places